oneapi-src/SYCLomatic/docs/dev_guide/command-line-options-reference.rst

    * - ``--enable-ctad``
      - Use a C++17 class template argument deduction (CTAD) in your generated code.
    * - ``--enable-profiling``
-     - Enables sycl queue profiling in helper functions.
-Default: off.
+     - Enable SYCL queue profiling in helper functions.
+Default: ``off``.
    * - ``--extra-arg=<string>``
      - Additional argument to append to the migration command line, example:
        ``--extra-arg="-I /path/to/header"``.
 The options that can be passed this